habitualdev/System76-Utilities/README.md

 		* Breathing effect
 	* static
 		* Solid Light
+* (battery-backlight.sh - bash script that does the same as above.
+However, requires you creating a service, or manually running in the background.)

 - Battery Charge Scripts - Does some simple changes to the system config to change the max percentage the battery charges to.
 For battery health